icidasset/icidasset/src/Writings/minimize-flaws.md

         action::other -> doActionAndQueueOther action other
 ```

 This function is a bit complex, but quite easy to follow because of the pattern matching `case` statement.
-What happens is we take a list of `Action`s and reduce it to a single `Action`.
+What happens is we take a list of <x-cl-2>Action</x-cl-2>'s and reduce it to a single <x-cl-2>Action</x-cl-2>.
 The logic goes as follows:

-- If we get an empty list, the action is `DoNothing`.
+- If we get an empty list, the action is <x-cl-2>DoNothing</x-cl-2>.
 - If we get a list with a single action, do that action.
 - If we get a list with two actions, make an action which is a multitasking action.
 - If we get a list with more than two actions, make an action in which we first do the first action in the list and then sequentially do the other actions.